-First Gas indemnifies a Shipper for loss where the Shipper takes non-specification gas at a DP, unless the Shipper contributed to that outcome, or failed to mitigate the loss (GTAC s12.10).26, regardless of whether First Gas was the causer (GTAC s12.11).
+First Gas indemnifies a Shipper for loss where the Shipper takes non-specification gas at a DP, unless the Shipper contributed to that outcome, or failed to mitigate the loss (GTAC s12.10).26

 In respect of odorisation, First Gas will continue to odorise gas unless all Shippers agree to cease odorisation (GTAC s13.1), or First Gas provides 18 months' notice of doing so (GTAC s13.6).
 First Gas must inject odorant to meet (in normal circumstances) NZS 5263 detectability requirements.
 If First Gas becomes aware that detectability standard is not being met, it will promptly advise each affected Shipper and take all reasonable steps to remedy the situation (GTAC s13.3).